cloudify-cosmo/docs.getcloudify.org/content/manager/update-deployment.md

         default: []
 {{< /gsHighlight >}}

-In order to execute the custom_workflow instead the default `update` workflow, use the `---workflow` arg.
+In order to execute the custom_workflow instead the default `update` workflow, use the `--workflow` arg.
 For example:

 {{< gsHighlight  bash >}}
 cfy deployments update -d <DEPLOYMENT_ID> --archive-location <ARCHIVE_LOCATION> --workflow custom_workflow